thkukuk/atomic-updates_and_etc/README.md

 * `/etc/sysctl.d/*.conf`
 * `/etc/sysctl.conf`

 The distributor put's it's default configuration in `/usr/lib/sysctl.d`, the admin can overwrite them by putting the changes in `/etc/sysctl.d`.
-The `/etc/sysctl.conf` file isn't needed at all, why do we install an empty configuration file, which only explains where to put the real configuration?
+The `/etc/sysctl.conf` file isn't needed at all, it shouldn't be installed.
-If we wouldn't install `/etc/sysctl.conf`, sysctl would be already a great example for how this problems can be solved.
 Same for dracut, it works the same way, including that `/etc/dracut.conf` only contains the comment where to put the configuration.

-Or RPM: we have `/etc/rpm` and `/usr/lib/rpm`.
-On openSUSE, `/etc/rpm` contains many distribution specific macro files, like `/usr/lib/rpm` does.
-Why has the user to search in both directories?
-Why not use only `/usr/lib/rpm` for distribution specific files and the user can use /etc/rpm for his personal macros?
-The RPM documentation clearly states: `/usr/lib/rpm/macros` is the system default, per-system adjustements should go to `/etc/rpm` and user changes to `~/.rpmmacros`.

-An adjustement for logrotate could look like:
-* Install `logrotate.conf` in `/usr/share/defaults/logrotate`
-* Have two include directories:
-  * `/usr/share/defaults/logrotate/logrotate.d` for distributor config files
-  * `/etc/logrotate.d` for local config files

 For glibc/ldconfig a solution could look like:
 * mv `/etc/ld.so.conf` to `/usr/share/defaults/ldconfig/ld.so.conf`
 * `/usr/share/defaults/ldconfig/ld.so.conf.d` for distribution specific paths, e.g. libgraphivz6
 * `/etc/ld.so.conf.d` for local changes, like nvidia-gfxG04.conf

+The disadvantage of this is, based on feedback from several talks: the files are spread over different directories in `/usr/lib`, admins don't like that, as it is hard to find something for them.

 There is also stuff, which does not belong to `/etc` at all. `/etc/uefi/certs` contain binary files installed by several RPMs.
 This are clearly no config files (not editable by the user) and thus belongs to `/usr/share` or something similar.

 By simple packaging changes, many problems with atomic updates and "Factory Reset" would be already solved.
 There are many more packages for which the problem